apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Brain changes during pregnancy revealed in detailed map**
+**Israel-Hamas war latest: Israeli airstrikes kill 16 in Gaza, including 4 children, Palestinians say**

-You can read more about it [here](https://www.bbc.com/news/articles/ckgvvn0q8e2o).
+You can read more about it [here](https://apnews.com/article/israel-hamas-war-latest-16-september-2024-a794f441dbfddebe87fd9b95c28008fb).

 ## Requirements
 - Python 3.8